isabella232/API-Docs-and-Code/web/howtogetstarted.md

 If you have used your own eamil address you should have received a welcome email.
 Congratulations, you are a now a DataTiger!

-If not please feel free to get in touch with use at help@datatiger.com so that we can help you debug.
+If not, please feel free to get in touch with use at help@datatiger.com so that we can help you debug.